 How to get it: Upgrade your trivago profile to PRO.
 You’ll gain immediate access to Rate Insights, trivago’s comprehensive rate shopper for hotels.
 The upgrade also comes with data on your audience of travelers, as well as advanced marketing features for your trivago profile.
 Let us know if you’re interested in PRO here.

 Tip: Discover the full benefits of a PRO account.

 What it is: The feature that lets you connect your booking engine to your trivago profile.
 With Rate Connect, you promote your direct rates on your profile.
 Which means you can encourage travelers to book through you — and not an OTA.

-How to get it: You’ll need a profile on trivago and a booking engine (such as the Base7 booking engine).
-Then just let us know you’re interested, and we’ll contact you to discuss your options and help you get started.
+How to get it: You’ll need a profile on trivago and a booking engine (such as the Base7 booking engine) that’s connected to trivago.
+To find out more about Rate Connect and how to get started using it, click the button below:

 For more information on hotel technology, check out “Glossary: Hotel Technology and the Online Distribution Landscape” and “The 10 Distribution Solutions Every Hotel Will Need to Compete in 2018.”

 And be sure to drop us a line in the comments section below.
 Feel free to leave questions, concerns, or article requests.
 We’re always happy to hear from you.